z0r0z/majeur/README.md

 | Single-contract deployment | Yes | Multi-contract | Plugin system |
 | DUNA legal wrapper support | Yes | No | No |

-**Majeur is for DAOs that prioritize member protection.** Ragequit means no one can be trapped — if you disagree with the majority, burn your shares and leave with your proportional treasury.
-Futarchy rewards voters who bet correctly on outcomes, not just those who show up.
-Split delegation lets you diversify representation instead of all-or-nothing.
+The core idea: **you can always leave.** Disagree with the majority?
+Burn your shares and walk with your cut of the treasury.
+Everything else — futarchy, split delegation, on-chain SVGs — exists to make staying worth it.

 ## Deployments